The stderr stream

 gets printed to stdout (which makes sense, since it's returned), and it

 prints its other lines to stderr.
-VoidFunc
+VoidFunc prints both its lines to

 stderr.